What Are Metal Pokémon Cards?

 Conclusion

 Metal Pokémon cards are cool.
 I think we can all agree on that.
-However, the inability to meet supply and demand, the difficulty to have them graded, and the cost of the card itself make metal cards a difficult product to be received by the community.
+However, the inability to meet supply and demand, the difficulty of having them graded, and the cost of the card itself make metal cards a difficult product to be received by the community.

 PSA 7: 1